GarwelGarwel/KerbalHealth/README.md

 Note that, since v1.1, Recuperation is not stacked and has crew cap.
 It means that one Cupola provides 1% Recup for 2 kerbals, 2 Cupolas give 1% for 4 kerbals (not 2%!), etc. If you have more kerbals than the crew cap, Recuperation will be split among them evenly (e.g. 4 kerbals with 1 Cupola will get 0.5% Recup).

+Decay is the opposite to Recuperation: for every percentage point of Decay, your kerbal will lose 1% of their remaining health per day.

 **Radiation**

 All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
 Radiation is measured in banana equivalent doses (about 1e-7 Sv), or simply bananas.
 1e7 (10,000,000) bananas reduce max HP by 25%; 4e7 bananas kill a kerbal.
 Currently, there is no way to reduce the dose and, if it is added in the future, it's going to be really hard.

-The amount of radiation a kerbal receives depends on many factors.
+The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
-Planetary magnetic fields and atmospheres reduce radiation substantially; being very close to a celestial body may screen half of the rays too.
-E.g., radiation level at Kerbin's surface is 2,000 times lower than in interplanetary space just outside Kerbin's SOI.
+Planetary magnetic fields and atmospheres reduce radiation substantially; being close to a celestial body helps screen some rays too.
+E.g., radiation level at Kerbin's surface is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
 Being on EVA takes away all the protection your ship provides and dramatically increases radiation level.
-Artificial radiation is created by certain part like atomic engines and nuclear reactors.
+Artificial radiation is created by certain parts like atomic engines and nuclear reactors.

 You can protect kerbals from radiation (both cosmic and artificial) by adding shielding to the vessel.
 It is provided by some parts, like structural panels, heat shields and mk3 cargo bays.
 These parts and most crew pods can be improved by adding Radiation Shielding to them in the Editor.
 You can never eliminate all radiation, but you can reduce it significantly.

 You may use this [tool to calculate radiation effects](https://docs.google.com/spreadsheets/d/1uAGrzg9ACDa8Uhtq9Fa45t2zmLikVAC9YH13eZiFzHw/edit?usp=sharing).
 Copy it to your Google Drive or download as XLSX to edit.

+**Quirks**

+Whenever a kerbal levels up, there is a 20% chance that he or she will acquire one of quirks.
+These can be positive or negative and usually affect kerbals' vulnerability to various health factors and dangers.
+Chances of getting some quirks depend on courage and stupidity of a particular kerbal.
+The [full list](https://github.com/GarwelGarwel/KerbalHealth/wiki/Quirks) can be found in the Kerbal Health Wiki.

 **Random events**